 Dogs that have been undernourished may show signs of canine fatigue, may look thin, and may even experience more health problems when left untreated.

 If your French Bulldog appears to be thinner than normal, be sure to inform your veterinarian for instructions about how much and how often you should feed your Frenchie.

-Parasites are among the most likely causes of weight loss in dogs As has already been said, you can do everything by the book, taking your French Bulldog on a daily walk and feeding them with healthy food, and it can still be underweight.
+Parasites are among the most likely causes of weight loss in dogs.
+As has already been said, you can do everything by the book, taking your French Bulldog on a daily walk and feeding them with healthy food, which can still be underweight.

 How much do French Bulldogs weigh?